rick51231/node-dmr-lib/dev/BMS/README.md

  ### Fleet app
  I've tried to modify some bytes and replay it with the [nemesis](https://github.com/libnet/nemesis).
 Each section corresponding for it's offset, below goes value(hex)=>result.
 All below test are made with info from battery 737a84020050.

+ Next try were with the [radio-emulator.js](radio-emulator.js) script: it communicates with the fleet app installed on the windows VM via local network.

  Glossary:
  - D1 = Days since last reconditioning